Skip to main content

 Archiving a selection of documents

-Tipically the archiving feature is used those times you want to maintain old or obsoletete contents in your system but you don't want them to be accessible during normal operations.
+Typically, the archiving feature is used those times you want to maintain old or obsolete contents in your system, but you don't want them to be accessible during normal operations.

 You will be required to enter a comment and then confirm.
 You will see the documents disappear, this proves they were correctly archived.